-The Company uses a number of channels to communicate with its shareholders, investors and other stakeholders.
-These include the AGM, annual and interim reports and quarterly statements, announcements, circulars to shareholders, press releases and the Company's website www.ssygroup.com.hk.
+The Company has established a mechanism of using a number of channels for communications with its shareholders, investors and other stakeholders to ensure independent views and input are available to the Board.
+These include the AGM and the general meetings, annual and interim reports and quarterly statements, announcements, circulars to shareholders, press releases, investors meetings and the Company's website www.ssygroup.com.hk.
+The Board reviews the implementation and effectiveness of such mechanism from time to time with at least once a year.